TheStageAI/.github/profile/README.md

 ## Hi there 👋

-Thestage AI is AI research lab.
+* Thestage AI is the research lab.

-Thestage AI is not a research for a research.
+* Thestage AI is not a research for a research.

-Thestage AI is a research because of real applications.
+* Thestage AI is a research because of real applications.

+* Thestage AI builds tools to deploy DNNs to wide range of devices.

-Thestage AI build minimalist AI research framework with strong focus on DNNs quantization, sparcification and pruning.
+* Thestage AI builds tools to fit DNNs to wide range of devices through quantization, sparcification and pruning.

-Thestage AI build minimalist AI workspace for engineers and researches.
+* Thestage AI builds minimalist AI workspace for themselves, for engineers and for researches: [Platform](app.thestage.ai)

 <!--